The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-There are many important reasons to protect natural land because in doing so valuable water resources are also improved, including:
+There are many important reasons to protect natural land.
+In doing so valuable water resources are also improved, including:

-- Clean, abundant, and affordable water supplies allow communities to grow and businesses to flourish and are important to the economic health of the Commonwealth
+Clean, abundant, and affordable water supplies allow communities to grow and businesses to flourish.
+Which is important to the economic health of the Commonwealth

-- Water is essential to the overall quality of life our communities enjoy.
+Water is essential to the quality of life our communities enjoy.
 From coastal communities to the Housatonic River Valley, water resources are part of the heritage and identity of our communities.

 Some of the factors threatening water resources are:

-Urban parks and playgrounds are welcome spots for citizens and visitors alike providing many benefits.
-Urban parks:
+Urban parks and playgrounds are welcome spots for citizens and visitors alike.
+They provide many benefits including:

-- Encourage the reuse of underutilized sites, keeping development in our urban core, rather than consuming our greenfield sites
+Encourages the reuse of underutilized sites.
+This keeps development in our urban core, rather than consuming our greenfield sites

 Some of the threats to the creation of more urban parks include:

-- Increased land values and competing uses make the acquisition of land for urban parks more challenging than in rural areas
+Increased land values and competing uses.
+This makes the acquisition of land for urban parks more challenging than in rural areas.

-- Fewer land trusts and state acquisition staff for urban areas means less help for urban grassroots organizations and municipal officials trying to protect open space
+Fewer land trusts and state acquisition staff for urban areas.
+This means less help for urban grassroots organizations and municipal officials trying to protect open space.

-Outdoor recreation sites provide access to Nature and unique experience.
+Outdoor recreation sites provide access to Nature and offer unique experiences.
 They also:

 Some of the threats to outdoor recreation areas include:

-Due to sprawl, many of our communities' landscapes are becoming more fragmented, thus making "large-scale" recreation trails, bike paths, and other uses more difficult to connect and preserve - these linear parks are the highest priority in the 161 communities that have completed Open Space and Recreation Plans (priorities in 112 communities).
+Due to sprawl, many of our communities' landscapes are becoming more fragmented.
+Making "large-scale" recreation trails, bike paths, and other uses more difficult to connect and preserve - these linear parks are the highest priority in the 161 communities that have completed Open Space and Recreation Plans (priorities in 112 communities).